-It is by now well-settled that a ‘related’ witness cannot be said to be an ‘interested’ witness merely by being a relative of the victim.
-This Court has elucidated the difference between ‘interested’ and ‘related’ witnesses in a plethora of cases, stating that a witness may be called interested only when he or she derives some benefit from the result of a litigation, which in the context of a Criminal Case would mean that the witness has a direct or indirect interest in seeing the accused punished due to prior enmity or other reasons, and thus has a motive to falsely implicate the accused [Ganapathi v.
+It is by now well-settled, a ‘related’ witness cannot be said to be an ‘interested’ witness merely by being a relative of the victim.
+This Court has elucidated the difference between ‘interested’ and ‘related’ witnesses in a plethora of cases stating, a witness may be called interested only when he or she derives some benefit from the result of a litigation, which in the context of a Criminal Case would mean that the witness has a direct or indirect interest in seeing the accused punished due to prior enmity or other reasons, and thus has a motive to falsely implicate the accused [Ganapathi v.
 State of Tamil Nadu, (2018) 5 SCC 54].

 In Criminal Cases, it is often the case that the offence is witnessed by a close relative of the victim, whose presence on the scene of the offence would be natural.
 The evidence of such a witness cannot automatically be discarded by labelling the witness as interested.
 Indeed, one of the earliest statements with respect to interested witnesses in Criminal Cases was made in Dalip Singh v.
 State of Punjab, 1954 SCR 145.